osers/osers.github.io/README.md

-# Welcome to OSERS (Open Source Entertainment System)
+# Welcome to OSERS (Open Source Entertainment Standard)

 You can find the OSERS website at https://osers.xyz